sbordeyne/renpy-text-editor/README.md

 - [ ] Save file viewer
 - [ ] Layeredimage builder and preview
 - [ ] Screen builder and preview
+- [ ] Tabs for multiple files open at the same time.
+- [ ] Collapsing blocks of code
+    - [ ] collapsing with "#region region-name" and "#endregion" comments
+    - [ ] collapsing labels, screens, python, init, statements and functions